notahotdog/notahotdog.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Umar, a FinTech student at the National University of Singapore.
+I am Umar, a Graduate FinTech student at the National University of Singapore.

 I strive to build impactful scalable AI Solutions for financial usecases.
 The intersection between technology and finance has always been a constant source of fascination for me, shaping both my academic and professional aspirations.